constellation-daq/Constellation/docs/operator_guide/concepts/discovery.md

 On the one hand, this means that Constellation nodes can be started from any regular user account that has access to the relevant network interfaces.
-On the other hand, communication ports change every time a Constellation node is stopped and started again, and the newly assigned ports are communicated again via *CHIRP*.
+On the other hand, communication ports change every time a Constellation node is stopped and started again, and the newly assigned ports are bound by the application and communicated to others via *CHIRP*.
+When other nodes start communicating with this port, to the firewall this constitutes an unsolicited inbound connection and is often blocked.
-Thus, **firewalls must allow incoming and outgoing TCP packets on ephemeral ports**.
+Thus, **firewalls must allow incoming TCP packets on ephemeral ports**.

 A detailed description on how to configure firewalls on different operating systems can be found in the How-To Guide on [Configuring Firewalls](../howtos/firewalls.md).